MrFums/Valbot/README.md

 ## Requirements

+Only works on 1920 x 1080 resolution.
+If you wish to add a custom resolution, you need to get your own version of the images from the `images` folder, call them EXACTLY the same name and replace the original files.

 Run the batch file as Administator to install the dependencies.
 Seems to only work on 64bit Windows 10 with Python 3.8